eduardofv/tensorflow_m1_benchmark/README.md

-# Becnhmarking Tensorflow on Mac M1, Colab and Intel/NVIDIA
+# Benchmarking Tensorflow on Mac M1, Colab and Intel/NVIDIA

 A simple test: one of the most basic Keras examples slightly modified to test the time per epoch and time per step in each of the following configurations.
 Results below.